 - Caused or permitted a child in your custody to be put in a dangerous situation and were criminally negligent, and not acting while reasonably disciplining a child

 Many child abuse and child endangerment accusations can fester in the midst of divorces or breakups.
-Unfortunately, ex-spouses or ex-partners can make false accusations in order to claim child abuse or child endangerment out of spite, anger, or to prevent you from having custody and/or visitation rights.
+Unfortunately, ex-spouses or ex-partners can make false accusations in order to claim child abuse or child endangerment.
+This is often done out of spite, anger, or to prevent you from having custody and/or visitation rights.
 Young children and angry teens are sometimes coerced by the ex in these painful accusations, and are coached to accuse you.

 If you are facing allegations of great bodily injury, child endangerment is prosecuted as a felony and counted as a strike under California’s three-strikes law.
 You also need not be the person that directly inflicted the alleged injury.
 You can be found guilty even if you simply left your child in a situation that “permitted” the injury.